mattmalcher/nfs_stunnel/README.md

 Running systemd seems like the most straightforward option, even if it does require additional container priveleges.

+# TODO's
+Have gotten this all to work, but the following improvements are in order:

+-The client setup in `client/3d-nfsd.conf` needs the host name / ip changing.
+Also, we probably want to use the commented out options for centos/rocky clients.
+-The mount paths are probably not what we want
+-The key file should probably have an actual domain in it -If you can ssh to the server, then you can access the non stunnelled NFS share, but im not sure that really matters for the intended use case.
+- Never figured out why I couldnt mount NFS server in container via localhost, only from another machine.
+- Remove the 192.168.0.0/24 export from `/etc/exports` we only want the nfs share to be available over stunnel (which grabs it from localhost), not directly from other machines on the network (though this could be useful for development?)
+- can potentially remove nc from container now debugged.
+- really needs some validation that its working properly wrt permissions etc.

 ## Alternatives
-Share NFS over ssh - not really what it was meant for Use EFS or equivalent services which already offer encryption - £££
+Share NFS over ssh - not really what it was meant for.
+Use EFS or equivalent services which already offer encryption - £££ for performance we need.

 # Refs